benji1123/lots-of-stuff-site/README.md

 Cons
 1. local changes are immediately shipped

+Tips
+1. Allowlisted `cloudflared` for both private and public firewalls

 I would normally host this on Heroku or run it on an EC2 instance.
 I like this tunneling approach because it is straightforward.
 Any syntax error will bring it down.

 See https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/local-management/create-local-tunnel/ for setup.